Adlactor/HQCNN_CSAI_Y1_Internship/README.md

 # HQCNN with Quanvolutional Encoding
 ## Internship Preamble

 This is a Summer Internship Project related to the analysis, understanding, and review of Hybrid Quantum Convolutional Neural Networks, which was a Final Year Project operated by Hoo Kai Ping.
 This Internship was sanctioned by Dr. Tan Chye Cheah and operated by myself.
-My work focuses on replicating the results of the HQCNN and verifying their integrity while structuring the review to allow undergraduate students to get a foothold on the Quantum Convolutional Neural Network and Quantum Encoding.
+My work focuses on replicating the results of the HQCNN and verifying their integrity while structuring the review to allow undergraduate students to get a foothold on Quantum Convolutional Neural Networks and Quantum Encoding.

 I intend to further the progress in this project at a later date to fulfil goals set in the reflection section of the review, which include:
 - Analysis of other datasets, such as CIFAR-10.
 - Research & development of improvements on the pre-existing HQCNN model.
 - Performing more exhaustive testing, which includes increasing the epoch value.
+- Upload of the Initial FYP document.

 ## Project Overview